 Welcome to the Little People’s School in Naples, Florida!

-We require a non-refundable $150.00 enrollment fee for all programs along with an Florida physical (within 1 year) and up to date Florida immunization schedule.
+We require a non-refundable $150.00 enrollment fee for all programs along with a Florida physical (within 1 year) and an up-to- date Florida immunization schedule.
 All enrollment requirements must be returned before your child’s start date for enrollment to be considered.
 There are additional requirements for VPK enrollment.
 (See Enrollment Checklist)

 Enriched Summer Camp